ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 And finally we 1) use prover to sign the created transaction; 2) obtain a new `SignedTransaction` instance and 3) use context to send the signed transaction to the Ergo node.
-The resulting `txId` can be used to refer to this transaction later and is not really used here.
+The resulting `txId` can be used to refer to this transaction later and is not used here.
 ```java
 SignedTransaction signed = prover.sign(tx);
 String txId = ctx.sendTransaction(signed);